-The images of Antwerp-based photographer Dries Segers seem inscrutable.
+The images of Brussels-based photographer Dries Segers seem inscrutable.
 Looking at them, the viewer feels disoriented.
 The only certainty they have, is that they are looking at photographs.
 And photographs are always images of something, they think, so they desperately search for recognizable forms and colours – anything that could provide meaning.
 The enigmatic title that accompanies the work isn’t of any help either, and thus, the viewer has nothing but his own imagination to rely on.
 It is only when he stops trying to relate the images to the real world, and lets go of his usual way of seeing, that they start to gain access to the work.

 In an age when knowledge has taken over from wonder, Segers creates new and unfamiliar worlds that allow us to regain our original amazement.
 Driven by a fascination, or rather an obsession, with the photographic process, his worlds are the results of spontaneous and almost naïve experiments, which he conducts using the basic components of photography: light, time and photosensitive material.
 Nevertheless, it is not his aim to find a scientific explanation for his experiments, because “knowledge will always guide you in a certain way.”
 Dries wants to be surprised by the outcome and therefore withdraws himself from the process as much as possible: “I want to give the authorship back to photography itself.
 Photography created the image, not me.
 I’m its supporter”